ADGEfficiency/dsr-rl/notes/markdown/5_policy_gradients.md

 $$ a \sim \pi_{\theta}(a|s) $$

-DPG parameterizes a determinstic policy
+DPG parameterizes a deterministic policy

 $$ a = \mu_{\theta}(s) $$